 The program fee is $2,800 per person.
 Based on double occupancy, it includes discussions led by John Saurer, visits with guest artists, accommodations, group meals as listed on the itinerary, admissions for group activities, ground transportation during the program, and gratuities to group guides and meal servers.
 For single occupancy, add $732.

 Airfare to and from New York is not included.
 Participants are solely responsible for all expenses not specifically included in the program fee.
 Examples of excluded expenses are: Airfare between your home town and New York • Airport transfers • Breakfast daily (there are numerous coffee shops right outside the hotel, and each suite has a kitchen, if you wish to purchase some groceries) • Travel and baggage insurance • Gratuities to hotel maids, porters and doormen • Beverages at group meals • Laundry • Dry cleaning • Phone charges • Room service or other items of a personal nature • Expenses incurred during free time or non-group activities • Lunch and dinner, unless specifically included on program itinerary.

 Making Your Travel Plans

-You should plan to arrive in New York on Saturday, March 18, 2017, likely leaving your home town the same day.
-Plan to depart from New York any time on Saturday, March 25, 2017 and arriving home the same day.
+You should plan to arrive in New York on Saturday, March 23, 2019, likely leaving your home town the same day.
+Plan to depart from New York any time on Saturday, March 30, 2019 and probably arriving home the same day.
 Available airports in the area are LaGuardia (LGA), John F. Kennedy (JFK), Newark (EWR).
 Any yellow taxi will get you between the airport and the Lower East Side, where our hotel is located.